Sacatar Residency Fellowships

 THE ISLAND OF ITAPARICA – The Island of Itaparica forms a crescent, thirty-six kilometers long, in the Bay of All Saints.
 Until the introduction of the auto ferry in about 1974, isolated fishing villages lined the white beaches, planted with thousands of coconut palms.
 Now vacation homes occupy the stretches of beach between the fishing villages.
 The interior of the narrow island continues to be primarily uninhabited, as does the side of the island where the beach gives way to mangrove forests.

 The island population, comprising 50,000 permanent residents, is extremely cyclical, with the population burgeoning during the Brazilian summer months, December through February.
-In addition to the auto ferry, there is a passenger boat and a catamaran that transport people between Salvador and the island.
-There is no bridge that links the Island to Salvador.
+To get between the island and the city of Salvador, there are hourly auto ferries as well as passenger boats that depart every thirty minutes.
+There is no bridge that links the island to the Salvador.

 THE TOWN OF ITAPARICA – The historic town of Itaparica, located on the northern tip of the island, dates to the 16th century.
 Its historic core features churches and significant residences from the 17th through the 20th centuries.
 For many years Itaparica was the summer resort of choice for the bourgeoisie of Salvador.
 Many of the most well known families of Salvador still have homes there; but since new roads now connect Salvador to previously inaccessible beaches north of town, the wealthy now seek their entertainment elsewhere.
 Itaparica, for all its charms, is currently semi-forgotten.